KirstieJane/STEMMRoleModels/CONTRIBUTING.md

 ## Who's involved

-You can meet the leadership team in the [Meet the Team][link_meettheteam] file but we haven't yet implemented a protocol ot officially list our contributers.
-Stay tuned, or give us your suggestions at the [how should we acknoweldge our contributers][link_howacknowledge] issue!
+You can meet the leadership team in the [Meet the Team][link_meettheteam] file but we haven't yet implemented a protocol to officially list our contributers.
+Stay tuned, or give us your suggestions at the [how should we acknowledge our contributers][link_howacknowledge] issue!

 ## How we say thank you

 We haven't yet implemented a protocol to offically acknowedge people who join us.
-Stay tuned, or give us your suggestions at the [how should we acknoweldge our contributers][link_howacknowledge] issue!
+Stay tuned, or give us your suggestions at the [how should we acknowledge our contributers][link_howacknowledge] issue!

 ## How to get in touch